Avishau/sorting_assignment/README.md

 # sorting_assignment

-How to run each sorting module:
+--How to run each sorting module:--

 Step 1 (Also for running the Test module):
   -Enter to the repo page, Clone this repo.
 Step 2: